Constructing knots with specified geometric limits: Construction

 As an immediate consequence we have: \begin{corollary} The links of \reflem{LinksConvergeDouble} converge geometrically to $M$. \end{corollary}

 We now turn the link complements of \refcor{LinksConvergeDouble} into knot complements.

-\begin{theorem} Let $M$ be a convex cocompact hyperbolic 3-manifold that is the interior of a compact 3-manifold $\overline{M}$ with a single boundary component.
-Then there exists a sequence of finite volume hyperbolic 3-manifolds $M_n$ that are knot complements in $\calD (\overline M)$, such that $ M_n $ converges geometrically to $M$. \end{theorem}
+\begin{theorem} Let $M$ be a convex cocompact hyperbolic 3-manifold that is the interior of a compact 3-manifold $\overline{M}$.
+Then there exists a sequence of finite volume hyperbolic 3-manifolds $M_n$ that are link complements in $\calD (\overline M)$, with one link component per boundary component of $\overline{M}$, such that $ M_n $ converges geometrically to $M$.

+In particular, if $\overline{M}$ has a single boundary component, then $M$ is the geometric limit of a sequence of knot complements. \end{theorem}

 \begin{proof} By taking $(\epsilon,R)=(1/n,n)$ in \reflem{LinksConvergeDouble}, we find a sequence of fully augmented links on a surface in $\calD(\overline{M})$ which contain $(n+1)/n$-bilipschitz images $B(p,n)\subset M$.
-By \reflem{SingleComponent}, by adding half twists at some of the crossing circles we obtain a fully augmented link on a surface that has a single component that is not a crossing circle.
+By \reflem{SingleComponent}, by adding half twists at some of the crossing circles we obtain a fully augmented link on the surface $\bdy\overline{M}\subset \calD(\overline{M})$ that has a single component that is not a crossing circle on each component of $\bdy\overline{M}$.
 Lemma~\ref{Lem:HalfTwistGluing} shows that adding a half twist corresponds to changing the gluing of black faces, which does not affect the embedding $B(p,n)$ of \reflem{LinksConvergeDouble}.
-Thus we obtain a sequence $L_n$ of complements of fully augmented links in $\calD (\overline{M})$ converging geometrically to $(M,p)$, for suitable framed basepoints, such that only one component is not a crossing circle.
+Thus we obtain a sequence $L_n$ of complements of fully augmented links in $\calD (\overline{M})$ converging geometrically to $(M,p)$, for suitable framed basepoints, such that for each component of $\bdy\overline{M}$ embedded in $\calD(\overline{M})$, only one link component is not a crossing circle.

 Let $s\in \ZZ$ be a positive integer.
 Observe that $1/s$ Dehn filling on a crossing circle $C$ of $L_n$ inserts $2s$ crossings into the twist region encircled by $C$ and removes the link component $C$.
 We do this for all crossing circles.
 Let $i_n$ be the number of crossing circles in $L_n$, and let $ s_k^1, \dots , s_k^{i_n} $ denote sequences of positive integers approaching infinity as $k\rightarrow \infty$.
 Thurston's hyperbolic Dehn surgery theorem tells us that for fixed $n$ the sequence of manifolds $ M_n(1/s_k^1, \dots , 1/s_k^{i_n}) $ converges geometrically to $M_n$~\cite{thurston1979geometry}.
 Taking a diagonal sequence, we obtain a sequence of knot complements in $\calD (\overline{M})$ converging geometrically to $M$. \end{proof}